Laboratory and field testing of a residential heat pump retrofit for a DC solar nanogrid: Related work

 \subsection{DC power systems and the DC Nanogrid House}

 Electric power systems are commonly categorized by voltage as high (typically 50 kV or above), medium (1.5 kV to 50 kV), or low (below 1.5 kV).
 High-voltage DC transmission has the potential to enable power flows over longer distances with lower losses and higher capacity for a given conductor than high-voltage AC transmission \cite{watson2020overview}, and has begun to see large-scale adoption \cite{wang2022large}.
 Medium- and low-voltage DC power system technologies are somewhat less mature, but have potential applications in ships, trains, data centers, residential and commercial buildings, electric vehicle charging stations, and some heavy industries \cite{fotopoulou2021state}.
+The EMerge Alliance was recently created to develop standards for DC and hybrid AC-DC technologies for medium- and low-voltage applications \cite{EMerge-Alliance}.

 Medium- and low-voltage DC power systems may be configured as microgrids or nanogrids that can island a community or building, respectively, from the surrounding power system and serve local loads from local generation or storage.
 Controllable microgrids or nanogrids could improve resilience to extreme weather events and other emergencies by quickly islanding in response to outages in the surrounding power system \cite{shahidehpour_microgrids_2016}.
 DC microgrids could alleviate issues faced by longer distance distribution of DC power \cite{dastgeer_analyses_2019, dastgeer_comparative_2017}.
 DC microgrids can also connect DC-powered devices through a common DC bus, increasing the throughput of power from source to sink by removing unnecessary conversions between AC and DC, with modeled energy savings of 10-15\% \cite{dragicevic_dc_2016, chauhan_dc_2018}.
+Studying DC distribution for a school in Ireland, Alshammari et al. estimated 5\% savings based on measured AC data and assumed converter efficiency curves \cite{alshammari2021dcIreland}.
 Relative to AC microgrids, DC microgrids could also reduce distribution line losses and provide better voltage regulation \cite{chauhan_dc_2018}.

 While DC microgrids and nanogrids could provide a range of benefits, they face several barriers to real-world adoption.
 DC distribution systems for residential and commercial buildings face a lack of cohesive standards and high capital costs \cite{elsayed_dc_2015, fotopoulou2021state}.
 Protection for DC distribution systems in occupied buildings also presents challenges, as safely and reliably breaking an active DC circuit can be difficult \cite{fotopoulou2021state}, although recent innovations such as fault-managed power \cite{lorusso2025introduction} might address protection issues.
 Installing and maintaining DC distribution systems can also entail higher costs and longer delays than AC systems, as electricians may have less experience with DC and appropriate DC equipment may not be commercially available \cite{fotopoulou2021state}.